 We see similar patterns in market research.
 An annoying login issue, needing to find a workaround for a clumsy UX, or challenging integration between two products might not get the full dramatic explanation from customers if you don’t ask about it until weeks later.
 Even if it significantly impacted customer experience at the time, they may not remember how annoyed they were when asked to recall how they felt after the fact.

-That’s why if you need to ask your B2B customers a longitudinal, qualitative question, like “how was your experience over the first 30 days using this new service?” an interview or questionnaire format isn’t going to get you the nuanced data you need.
+That’s why if you need to ask your B2B customers a question like “how was your experience over the first 30 days using this new service?” an interview or questionnaire isn’t going to get you the nuanced data you need.

 However, a well-designed online research community provides a complete narrative of the customer experience as it unfolds.
-Instead of recollections distorted by time or restricted by interview length, market researchers can access richly detailed, real-time reactions as well as in-depth group discussions and problem solving.
+Instead of recollections distorted by time or restricted by interview length, market researchers can access richly detailed, real-time reactions.
+They can also observe how participants solve problems and witness in-depth group discussions about the experience.